10 Date Questions to Ask Your Bumble Match That Will Help You Figure Out If You’re Compatible

 You’ve found someone who interests you on Bumble, you matched, and you’re on a date.
 Now what?
 Well, it might be time to try and see if you two are compatible.

 The key to this is to ask positive, open-ended questions which will help you see if you want to take that next step.
 And that applies whether the next step means setting up a second video date or — if you’ve already been seeing your Bumble match — making a commitment.
-Experts suggest asking these 10 unexpected date questions to gauge compatibility:
+Experts suggest asking your Bumble match these 10 unexpected first date questions to gauge compatibility:

 How do you spend your Saturdays?